monarch-initiative/mondo/_pages/workshop.md

 - [ClinGen Virtual Retreat 2021 (June 24, 2021)](#june-2021)
 - [Mondo Upper Level Reclassification Workshop (April 05, 2021)](#april-2021)
 - [Mondo Introductory Workshop (November 2018)](#november-2018)

+<a name="feb-2023"></a>
+## Mondo Workshops

+### Description
+The goal of this workshop was to bring together the Mondo team members to define our objectives and highest priorities for the upcoming year (and beyond) and develop a plan, with a timeline and assignments, for actionable tasks.
+These included but were not limited to 1) aligning with the foundations of ICD11 and 2) improving the Mondo design philosophy.

+### Date
+**February 01, 2023**

 <a name="june-2022"></a>
 ## Using the Mondo Disease Ontology for Disease Data Curation